Heritage 2033 delivery plan: 2023–2026

 • Use data and insight to set out our overall approach to prioritising heritage in need.

-• Places of worship: strategic investment in projects to build capacity and fill gaps in current support for heritage at risk and target promotion of our support for repair and conservation needs.
+• Places of Worship: strategic investment in projects across the UK to build capacity and fill gaps in current support for heritage at risk and target promotion of our support for repair and conservation needs.

-• Maritime heritage: use our research insights to help define our investment priorities in this area for National Lottery funding.
+• Maritime heritage: stakeholder engagement and research to define our investment priorities in this area for National Lottery funding.

 Year 3 (2025–2026):

-• Investment in projects to fill gaps in support for places of worship and maritime heritage at risk and in need of conservation.
+• Continued promotion of our support and investment in strategic and single site projects to fill gaps in support for Places of Worship and maritime heritage at risk and in need of conservation.

 Opportunities